neby10/PythonPractice/python_fun/battleoftheknights/README.md

 * additional choices other than A, D, R
 * classes / archetypes for player to choose from??
 Class inheritance
 * CPU opponent strategies and difficulties...
+* enforce no more than twice in a row on the CPU
 * fix two player mode to use socket programming or something else so you cannot see the other players input